mas-bandwidth/reliable/README.md

 # Usage

 Reliable is designed to operate with your own network library and sockets.
+If you don't have one of these already, try [netcode](https://github.com/mas-bandwidth/netcode).

-To use reliable, create an endpoint on each side of the connection:
+First, create an endpoint on each side of the connection:

 ```c
 struct reliable_config_t config;